ChefData/Cloud-Migration-Proposal/Part_1-RFP.md

 ## Handling Objections and Cultural Issues

-Change management is a systematic approach when transforming an organisation’s technologies.
+Change management is a systematic approach when transforming an organisation's technologies.
 It involves implementing strategies for effecting and controlling change and helping people adapt.
 Effective change management is crucial for organisations to successfully navigate change challenges and ensure minimal disruption to their operations.
 The critical factors of successful change management are:

 - Communications Plan: A clear and timely communication plan is essential to inform stakeholders about the change, its impact, and the steps to be taken.
 - Executive Leadership: Strong executive leadership is critical to drive the change initiative and provide guidance and support to employees.